 It’s that time of the year again where businesses are preparing their end-of-year tax.
 Corporate income tax is the third largest source of revenue for the federal government.
 While the amount collected for corporate income tax pales when compared to individual income tax or payroll tax, it still accounts for 1.1 percent of the US GDP.

 C-corporations are taxed at a rate of 21 percent by the United States government.
-In 2019, corporate income tax brought in $230.2 billion.
-This is about 6.6 percent of all federal revenue.

 What is the Corporate Tax Filing Deadline in 2021?

 - C-corporation income tax returns (IRS Form 1120): These are due April 15, 2021, for C-corporations that operate on a calendar year.
 The extended deadline is October 15, 2021.
 If the corporation operates on a fiscal year, the deadline is the 15th day of the fourth month following the end of the corporation’s fiscal year.

 - S-corporation returns (IRS Form 1120-S): These returns are due March 15, 2021 for corporations operating on a calendar year.
 The extended deadline is September 15, 2021.
 If a corporation operates on a fiscal year, rather than a calendar year, the deadline is the 15th day of the third month following the end of the fiscal year.